 Sharpening the Sword of Wisdom

-Tibetan Debate School at Lam Rim Buddhist Centre, Wales
+Learn Tibetan Debate & Philosophy with Lam Rim Buddhist Centre

 Tibetan Buddhist debate trains us to use critical analysis to determine how the physical world, the mind, and the self exist.
 By developing our own path of reasoning, we can actualise the wisdom that is the natural purity of the mind.
 This wisdom empowers us to overcome ignorance, the root cause of all suffering, and to attain enlightenment.